 Gold one dollar coins struck in the USA have a very interesting history.
 The first year that the US Mint struck gold one dollar coins, 1849, is also the first year that the US Mint struck $20 gold double eagles.

-The contrast between the 1849 gold one dollar, which is quite tiny in size almost like a thumbnail (the photo below is a very enlarged view to show the coin's beautiful detail), and the 1849 $20 gold double eagle, is extreme, as is a comparison with gold eagles.
+The contrast between the 1849 gold one dollar, which is quite tiny in size almost like a thumbnail and the smallest regular circulation coin ever struck by the US Mint (the photo below is a very enlarged view to show the coin's beautiful detail), and the 1849 $20 gold double eagle, is extreme, as is a comparison with gold eagles.

 The really very tiny Type 1 gold one dollar coins then spanned the period of 1849 to mid-1854.
 There are quite a few much more highly valued branch mint issues even in what at first might seem to be a short or easy series.

-Saying that the gold one dollar series is easy would only be realistic to say if what is meant is a "year set", meaning one coin from each year, and of course they all are from Philadelphia because those are the least costly.
+Saying that the gold one dollar series is easy would only be realistic to say if what is meant is a "year set", meaning one coin from each year, and of course they all are coins struck at Philadelphia because those are the least costly.

 A similar example is if it was meant that acquiring a single gold one dollar Type 1 for a type set should not be difficult, where again it is probably much more likely than not that the coin would have been struck at Philadelphia.